kwabenasapong/openpldoc/manual/source/stage_view.rst

 Open a web browser, type in the Main View URL you found in :ref:`remote_tab` and press the :kbd:`Enter` key.
 For this example we will use
-\http://192.168.0.101:4316/main.
+\http://192.168.1.73:4316/main.
 You will then be presented with the home page of the OpenLP Live View.
-On most browsers you can press F11 to go into fullscreen mode.
+On most web browsers you can press F11 to go into fullscreen mode.